EAT-JBCOMMUNITY/EAT/README.md

 If a test is developed for server X then it can be automatically tested against all the other servers.

-HOW TO DEBUG (for testable deployments or non-marked as @RunAsClinet tests)
+HOW TO DEBUG (for testable deployments or non-marked as @RunAsClient tests)
 ---------------------------------------
 1. Start the server (that you have defined in JBOSS_FOLDER) with the --debug 'port' option.
 2. Connect the Debugger to the Remote VM inside the server using some IDE.